China hospitals ‘extremely busy’ as COVID-19 spreads unchecked

 There were long queues inside and outside the hospital’s emergency department and at the adjacent fever clinic on Tuesday evening.
 Most of those who arrived in ambulances were given oxygen tanks to assist with their breathing.

-“Almost all of the patients have COVID,” one emergency department pharmacy staff member said.
+“Almost all of the patients have COVID-19,” one emergency department pharmacy staff member said.

 The hospital has no stocks of COVID-19-specific medicine and instead can simply provide drugs for specific symptoms such as coughing, she added.